 Latest

-The Sustainable Development Goals in DPRK
+The Sustainable Development Goals in Democratic People's Republic of Korea

 The Sustainable Development Goals are a global call to action to end poverty, protect the earth’s environment and climate, and ensure that people everywhere can enjoy peace and prosperity.
 These are the goals the UN is working on in DPRK: